nathanheidacker/alphagradient/README.md

 #### Defining Setup

 Setup is the first of two functions that must be defined in any new algorithm.
 Setup is a function that creates/resets and returns an Environment object.
-The setup function is responsible for the creation of this object, and is called prior to every backtest.
-The environment returned by setup will automatically be bound to the algorithm, so it can be referred to in cycle.
+The setup function is called prior to every backtest.
+The environment returned by setup will automatically be bound to the algorithm at algo_alias_here.env, so it can be referred to in cycle.

 #### Defining Cycle

 Cycle is the second of two functions that must be defined in any new algorithm.
-Cycle defines the algorithm's behavior at each time step. cycle is run at every new step in time.
+Cycle defines the algorithm's behavior at each time step.
 Cycle should return None; it modifies the environment in place.

 Setup defines the algorithm's initial environment, and cycle's job is to alter it over the course of the algorithm's runtime.
 Changes to the environment across the duration of the algorithms runtime are automatically recorded by the algorithm, and can be used to generate statistical performance measures after the backtest is complete.